 Facilities on free camps vary from camp to camp.
 Most free camps are very basic, but some have some more to offer.
-During our two year round-trip in Australia, we never had an electricity point at a free-camp.
+During our two year round-trip in Australia, we never had an electricity supply at a free-camp.
 So if you are in need of power, you should check in on a powered campsite.

 Best case scenario, you will find a free camp with large spaces to park your car.
-There are bbq’s available to prepare your meals, a clean toilet to do your business and a warm shower to refresh yourself.
+There are bbq’s available to prepare your meals, a clean toilet to do your business, and a warm shower to refresh yourself.
 Don’t count yourself rich yet, as there aren’t many of these around.

 Most free camps are very basic and don’t even provide a toilet.
 These free camps are only allowed to camp for self-contained vehicles.
-This means you have your own portable toilet on board.
+This means you should have your own portable toilet on board.
 No worries, there are plenty of free camps where you can stay without such a toilet in your car.

 Out of the free camps that do provide a toilet, most offer a separate one for men and women, but sometimes you have to share it.
 Most likely there won’t be cooking facilities and if there is a shower it’s probably cold.

 Most free camps provide large parking spots, next to a river or a lake.
 Sometimes you can go fishing or swimming.
 Some are very busy and some are not.
-The free camps next to the highway are often most busy and you have to arrive on time to make sure you have a spot for the night.
+The free camps next to the highway are often busy and you have to arrive on time to make sure you have a spot for the night.